Chow Mein (with beansprouts)

 Add the vegetable oil to a hot wok over high heat.
 Add the sliced onions, beansprouts and prepared noodles.
 Add the dark soy sauce, water, light soy sauce, sugar, msg, white pepper and spring onion.

 Stir-fry for 1-2 minutes over a high heat or until the noodles are well fired.
-Finish with seasoned oil or toasted sesame oil if desired and serve.
+Finish with rice wine and sesame oil or aromatic oil and serve.

 I hope you’ll try this Chinese takeaway style chow mein with beansprouts recipe.
 If you do, let me know in the comments how it went!